-Required for the M.A. in Studio Art.
-Taken via online learning.
+1Required for the M.A. in Studio Art.

 Course Descriptions Art

 AR 506 Current Issues in Art (3 credits) Students examine contemporary issues in the visual arts and analyze how they relate to a biblical philosophy of art and to the student's work.
 Offered on campus: Spring.